vippsas/vipps-woocommerce/readme.txt

  * Filter: 'woo_vipps_cart_express_checkout_button': Recieves a complete button text and the URL needed to proceed to the express checkout page.
  * Filter: 'woo_vipps_express_checkout_banner': Receives a message with an express checkout button and an URL for the same, should return a message for the express checkout banner normally shown on the checkout page
  * Filter: 'woo_vipps_spinner': takes one argument which is a 'wait' spinner for certain pages
- * Filter: 'woo_vipps_shipping_methods': Takes an array of shipping methods, the address, the order and a cart.
+ * Filter: 'woo_vipps_shipping_methods': Takes an array of shipping methods, the order and a cart.
 Should return an array of shipping methods.
  * Filter: 'woo_vipps_country_to_code': Takes a country code and a country name.
 Should return a two-letter ISO-3166 country code from a given country name
  * Action: 'woo_vipps_shipping_details_callback': Takes an order-id and the corresponding vipps order id.
 Run at the start of the shipping methods callback.